-- Ensuring the setting practises safer recruitment in checking the suitability of staff and volunteers (refer to the South West Child Protection Procedures http://www.online-procedures.co.uk/swcpp/contents/safer-recruitment - Following the settings Code of Conduct, Behaviour Policy or "Guidance for Safer Working Practice for Adults who Work with Children" and also the Covid-19 addendum. http://www.swindonlscb.org.uk/info/5/procedures/12/procedures - Establishing and maintaining a safe environment. - Supporting children who have been abused and carrying out specific actions in accordance with the agreed child protection support plan. - Providing a curriculum and experiences to enable children to develop the skills they need to stay safe from abuse including online abuse. - Ensuring staff and volunteers are able to identify children who may benefit from Early Help by identifying potential emerging problems or concerns and implementing strategies to avoid them escalating.
-Support families in accessing Early Help. - Ensuring that staff and volunteers are aware of the signs and symptoms of abuse and know the correct procedure for reporting and referring concerns. - All staff understand their responsibilities under the General Data Protection Regulation and the Data Protection Act 2018, and the circumstances under which they may appropriately and lawfully share information about you and your child with other agencies.
+- Ensuring the setting practises safer recruitment in checking the suitability of staff and volunteers (refer to the South West Child Protection Procedures (SWCPP) - Following the settings Code of Conduct, Behaviour Policy in line with Guidance for Safer Working Practice for Adults who Work with Children (Safer Recruitment Consortium) - Supporting children who have been abused and carrying out specific actions in accordance with the agreed child protection support plan. - Establishing and maintaining a safe and secure environment. - Providing a curriculum and experiences to enable children to develop the skills they need to stay safe from abuse including online abuse. - Ensuring staff and volunteers can identify children who may benefit from Early Help by identifying potential emerging problems or concerns and implementing strategies to avoid them escalating.
+Support families in accessing Early Help. - Ensuring that staff and volunteers are aware of the signs and symptoms of abuse and know the correct procedure for reporting and referring concerns.
+(Swindon Safeguarding Partnership) - All staff understand their responsibilities under the General Data Protection Regulation and the Data Protection Act 2018, and the circumstances under which they may appropriately and lawfully share information about you and your child with other agencies.

 - Ensuring that all staff are aware of the procedures to follow if they have a concern about another adult or a member of staff (Whistleblowing Policy). - Working in partnership with other agencies.
-This includes sharing information lawfully and effectively, attending child protection conferences, core groups and other relevant meetings. - Working in partnership with parents/carers. - Supporting families to receive appropriate early help by sharing information with other agencies in accordance with statutory requirements and legislation. - Being transparent about how we lawfully process data.
+This includes sharing information lawfully and effectively, attending child protection conferences, core groups and other relevant meetings. - · Working in partnership with parents/carers. - Supporting families to receive appropriate early help by sharing information with other agencies in accordance with statutory requirements and legislation. - Being transparent about how we lawfully process data.